 I WANT TO DIRECT OR PRODUCE, WHAT DO I NEED TO DO?

 First, you need to put together a TEAM - as the directing/producing team is ultimately responsible for the SFP both creatively and logistically, it's important that it's not just a couple individuals, but a strong team that can work together, so only directing/producing teams (not individuals) will be allowed to apply for these roles.
-Once you have a team, then you'll need to read the committee-selected scripts, choose which one your team wants to make, and put together an application (see below).
-Each team will have a chance to pitch their team/vision to the Division of Film & Media Arts faculty; the selected director(s)/producer(s) will then be in charge of selecting the rest of the cast and crew.
-More info available under Director/Producer Selection here.
+Once you have a team, then you'll need to read the committee-selected scripts, choose which one your team wants to make, and put together a plan and application (see below).
+Each team will have a chance to pitch their team/vision to the Division of Film & Media Arts faculty; ultimately the selected director(s)/producer(s) will be in charge of selecting the rest of the cast and crew, with input from the faculty.

 WHAT IF I WANT TO DIRECT BUT DON’T HAVE A PRODUCER IN MIND?